robinhowlett/robinhowlett.github.com/_posts/2019-11-29-parsing-structured-data-complex-pdf-layouts.markdown

 #### (2 of 3) Basic: parsing the raw text word-by-word

 The BCBC table data is simple enough however to figure most of this out with basic rules and some regexes.
-By overriding

-Here is the main parser for the BCBC PDF files (the entire project [is available on GitHub](https://github.com/robinhowlett/breeders-cup-betting-challenge-parser)).
+The following is the main parser for the BCBC PDF files (the entire project [is available on GitHub](https://github.com/robinhowlett/breeders-cup-betting-challenge-parser)).

 It builds a list of `BCBCEntry` objects (corresponding to tournament players), each of which contain a list of the parsed bets.

-The `writeText()` call triggers a variety of calls to other methods that can be overridden to further control the parsing of the `PDDocument`, including [`writePage()`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writePage--), [`writeCharacters(TextPosition text)`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writeCharacters-org.apache.pdfbox.text.TextPosition-), and [`writeString(String text, List<TextPosition> textPositions)`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writeString-java.lang.String-java.util.List-) among others.
+The overridden `writeText()` method triggers a variety of calls to other methods that can also be overridden to further control the parsing of the `PDDocument`, including [`writePage()`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writePage--), [`writeCharacters(TextPosition text)`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writeCharacters-org.apache.pdfbox.text.TextPosition-), and [`writeString(String text, List<TextPosition> textPositions)`](https://pdfbox.apache.org/docs/2.0.13/javadocs/org/apache/pdfbox/text/PDFTextStripper.html#writeString-java.lang.String-java.util.List-) among others.

 The latter is leveraged below to capture specific words that are expected, along with setting various marker booleans that instruct subsequent iterations to extract the desired information.
 Some pre-processing and sanitation is done by the `BCBCEntry` and `Bet` classes (see GitHub for the details):